Xeverous/the_website/website/pages/cpp/utility/cpp_faq.md

 ### Why `T` in templates?

 I don't know the exact reason, but I predict it started either from the word "type" or "template".
 This is one of the very few places where C++ uses PascalCase.
-In generic contexts where more aliases are needed next alphabet letetrs are used.
+In generic contexts where more aliases are needed next alphabet letters are used.

 In case of more adanced templates and concepts, longer and more descriptive names are used sush as `RandomAccessIterator` and `TriviallyConstructible`.